 But your decision-making process should be a whole lot more straightforward with the data to back up any changes you bring into your business.

-In conclusion, customer insights are perhaps the most valuable thing that you can own as a business.
+Customer insights are perhaps the most valuable thing that you can own as a business.
 Having them means you can: